 In a mixing bowl whisk dry ingredients thoroughly.
 Add milk and melted butter all at once and whisk quickly and until just combined.
 Pour/spread over berries.
 You don’t need to cover them perfectly or evenly.

-Sprinkle on the coarse sugar and bake for 35 – 45 minutes until the berries are bubbling around the edges and the crust is golden brown.
+Sprinkle on the coarse sugar and bake for 40 – 45 minutes until the berries are bubbling around the edges and the crust is golden brown.
+Make sure you test to see if the batter is cooked through.

 Let rest for a bit.
 Serve warm with barely sweetened whipped cream.
 Eat the rest for breakfast or share with your neighbors.
 It’s awfully good on a warm summer’s night.